 When you don’t want to pitch a setting to your group, or you want to nail the group’s motivation from session zero, here is a neat trick.

-Start by asking your players what their group is about.
-Don’t discuss characters nor the setting at this point.
-Figuring out the group can be a fairly broad question, so prepare some crazy examples to get the creative juices flowing.
+Start by asking your players to define the motivation behind their group.
+Don’t discuss characters or the setting at this point.
+Figuring out the group’s motivation can be a fairly broad question, so prepare some crazy examples to get the creative juices flowing.

 - a heavy metal band on a tour